rufinv/Intro2AI-class/index.md

 Once registered, you will receive the visio-conference links for each class.
 -->
 ### Grading
 Grading will be based on **individual projects**.
 Each student should choose **ONE** of the course notebooks (that is, from lectures 2-10) and complement it with a *significant* personal work.
 Just create one or more cells at the end of the notebook, clearly marked with your personal addition.
-It could be a change in the model's architecture, an adaptation of the model to a new task or dataset, etc. The notebook should be returned (by email to rufin.vanrullen@cnrs.fr) on or before Nov 15.
+It could be a change in the model's architecture, an adaptation of the model to a new task or dataset, etc. If you lack inspiration, feel free to start from the "exercises" or personal work suggested at the end of each notebook (though projects with original and creative thinking might get some extra points).
+The notebook should be returned (by email to rufin.vanrullen@cnrs.fr) on or before Nov 15.
 This is a firm deadline, the grade will decrease by 1 point for each late day (e.g. if you send your notebook on November 25, the maximum grade you can get is 10/20).
 The main criteria for grading will be:
 * The addition should be non-trivial
 * The addition should reflect significant work and effort
 * The addition should make it clear that the student has understood the lecture and notebook